Gjerrud/Bartender/README.md

-# Bartender (Norwegian)
+# Bartender
-Application for drink mixing with instructions and ingredients
+Application for drink mixing with instructions and ingredients.
+Developed for norwegian users.